rwang14/implant/README.md

 Find example data: data.csv, data_Xu, and example images: image1.png, image2.png and image_pot.png from the folder: inst/extdata

-Find the demo from the folder: data-raw
+Find the demos: demo.R and demo_DCT.R from the folder: data-raw

 Find functions from the folder: R